 Another technique to get a well-developed cake is to cut a notch along the loaf's entire length with a slightly buttered blade of a knife before baking or after baking for 10 minutes.

-Brown sugar: the recipe calls for golden brown sugar.
-Replace it with dark brown sugar if desired.
+- Brown sugar: the recipe calls for golden brown sugar.
+Replace it with white sugar if desired.

-Leavening agents: soda bicarbonate and baking powder are both used for the recipe.
+- Leavening agents: soda bicarbonate and baking powder are used in the recipe.

-Flour: the recipe calls for all-purpose flour.
-Sift the flour with other dry ingredients for a good distribution.
+- Flour: the recipe calls for all-purpose flour.
+Sift the flour with other dry ingredients for good distribution.

 How to make pineapple carrot bread

-When sugar is melted and nuts are coated with the caramel, transfer nuts on parchment paper and cool down (photo 2).
+When the sugar is melted, and the nuts are coated with the caramel, transfer the nuts to parchment paper and cool down (photo 2).

 Place egg whites and yolks in the bowl of a stand mixer and beat at high speed.